Ensemble Estimation of Generalized Mutual Information with Applications to Genomics: Applications

-In this section, we validate our theory by estimating the R\'{e}nyi-$\alpha$ MI integral (i.e. $g(x)=x^{\alpha}$ in (\ref{eq:MI_cond}); see~\cite{principe2010information}) where $\mathbf{X}$ is a mixture of truncated Gaussian random variables restricted to the unit cube and $\mathbf{Y}$ is a categorical random variable.
-We choose R\'{e}nyi MI as it has received recent interest (e.g. \cite{pal2010estimation}) and the estimation problem does not reduce to entropy estimation in contrast with Shannon MI.
+In this section, we validate our theory by estimating the R\'{e}nyi-$\alpha$ MI integral (i.e. $g(x)=x^{\alpha}$ in (\ref{eq:MI_cont}); see~\cite{principe2010information}) where $\mathbf{X}$ is a mixture of truncated Gaussian random variables restricted to the unit cube and $\mathbf{Y}$ is a categorical random variable that indicates the corresponding truncated Gaussian random variable that $\X$ is drawn from in the mixture.
+In this setting, $\Y$ can be viewed as a classification variable and $\X$ contains the chosen features, which are all continuous in this case.
+Since $\X$ is purely continuous and $\Y$ is purely discrete, the MI integral reduces to the following:

+We illustrate with R\'{e}nyi MI as it has received recent interest and the estimation problem does not reduce to entropy estimation, in contrast to Shannon MI.
 Thus this is a clear case where there are no other nonparametric estimators that are known to achieve the parametric MSE rate.
+In fact, to the best of our knowledge, there are no other nonparametric estimators of R\'{e}nyi MI that are known to be consistent in this mixed setting.

 We consider two cases.
 In the first case, $\mathbf{Y}$ has three possible outcomes (i.e. $|\mathcal{S}_{Y}|=3$) and respective probabilities $\Pr(\mathbf{Y}=0)=\Pr(\mathbf{Y}=1)=2/5$ and $\Pr(\mathbf{Y}=2)=1/5$.
 The conditional covariance matrices are all $0.1\times I_{d}$ and the conditional means are, respectively, $\bar{\mu}_{0}=0.25\times\bar{1}_{d}$, $\bar{\mu}_{1}=0.75\times\bar{1}_{d}$, and $\bar{\mu}_{2}=0.5\times\bar{1}_{d}$, where $I_{d}$ is the $d\times d$ identity matrix and $\bar{1}_{d}$ is a $d$-dimensional vector of ones.
 This experiment can be viewed as the problem of estimating MI (e.g. for feature selection or Bayes error bounds) of a classification problem where each discrete value corresponds to a distinct class, the distribution of each class overlaps slightly with others, and the class probabilities are unequal.
 We use $\alpha=0.5$.
 We set $\mathcal{L}$ to be 40 linearly spaced values between 1.2 and 3.
 The bandwidth in the KDE plug-in estimator is also set to $2.1N^{-1/(2d)}$.